-But the current IPL, his second,has seen him in dire straits.Nothing could have been more anti-climatic.In the first match,playing at one down ,he played Andre Russel (KKR) across the line, but the bat was late in coming and he was out leg before for a 2-ball duck.
+But the current IPL, his second,has seen him caught in the dire straits.Nothing could have been more anti-climatic.In the first match,playing at one down ,he played Andre Russel (KKR) across the line, but the bat was late in coming down, and he was out leg before for a 2-ball duck.

-Thankfully there is Rahul Dravid in the dugout ,as well as Praveen Amre ,his coach, (assistant coach for Delhi) to turn for help.For a 21 year old,who idolizes Usain Bolt ,Zlatan Ibramovic and ABD,time is on his side.But a lot of doubts must have crept in.Those cobwebs must be swept away.Perhaps going back to the Ranji and regaining the form in the next season seems like the proper thing to do.In any case,IPL should be seen only as a catchment area for the T20s.That door seems closed for now.Long struggle is at hand.Lets hope Shreyas Santosh Iyer can come out of these blues with flying colours.
+Thankfully there is Rahul Dravid in the dugout ,as well as Praveen Amre ,his coach, (assistant coach for Delhi) to turn to for help.For a 21 year old,who idolizes Usain Bolt ,Zlatan Ibramovic and ABD,time is on his side.But a lot of doubts must have crept in.Those cobwebs must be swept away.Perhaps going back to the Ranji, and regaining the form in the next season seems like the proper thing to do.In any case,IPL should be seen only as a catchment area for the T20s.That door seems closed for now.A long struggle is at hand.Lets hope Shreyas Santosh Iyer comes out of the blues with flying colours.
 India can do with his flamboyance.

 #ShreyasIyer #BCCI #CricketIndia #MenInBlue